bhisaac/5eFP/5eFP-SRD.md

 Each skill covers a broad range of capabilities, including those that a character or a monster can be proficient in.
 A skill represents a specific aspect of a chosen ability score, and an individual’s proficiency in a skill demonstrates a focus on that aspect.
 (A character’s starting skill proficiencies are determined at character creation, and a monster’s skill proficiencies appear in the monster’s stat block.
 Each skill is linked to one of the six ability scores.
 Once an ability is selected for a given skill, it cannot be selected again for another skill.)

-For example, a Performance check linked to DEX might reflect a character’s attempt to pull off an acrobatic stunt, to palm an object, or to stay hidden.
-Each of these aspects of DEX has an associated task:

-Acrobatics, sleight of hand, and stealth, respectively.
-So a character who has proficiency in the Performance skill linked to DEX is particularly good at DEX checks related to sneaking and hiding.
+For example, a Performance (DEX) check might reflect a character’s attempt to pull off an acrobatic stunt, to palm an object, or to stay hidden.
+Each of these aspects of DEX has an associated action.
+So a character who has assigned DEX proficiency to the Performance skill is good at DEX checks because they are flexible and subtle.

-The skills related to each ability score are shown in the following list.
-See an ability’s description in the later sections of this section for examples of how to use a skill associated with an ability.
+See the ability’s description below for examples of how to use a skill associated with the ability.

-### 5eFP Skills

-5eFP skills include insight, medicine, perception, performance, survival, and tools.
-The five skills are used in all tabletop roleplaying games.
-5eFP skills grant deeper story access and greater player agency while encouraging their growth within the player characters (PCs) and our real life (RL).
-The five skills remind us of our abilities and our free agency.

 ### Insight